CivAIgentics/Jett/CURRENT_STATUS.md

 ## 🎯 Current User Experience

-### How Citizens Use Jacky 2.0
+### How Citizens Use Jett

 1. Visit the application at http://localhost:3000
 2. See welcome screen with avatar icon
-3. Click "🎙️ Launch Jacky 2.0" button
+3. Click "🎙️ Launch Jett" button
 4. New window opens with ANAM avatar
 5. Allow microphone access when prompted
 6. Speak naturally to interact with the avatar